 Geophysicist Jobs in USA with Visa Sponsorship

-Geophysicist positions qualify for H-1B, O-1, and EB-2 visa sponsorship as specialty occupations requiring advanced scientific knowledge.
+Geophysicist positions qualify for H-1B visa, O-1, and EB-2 visa sponsorship as specialty occupations requiring advanced scientific knowledge.
 Energy companies, mining firms, and environmental consulting groups actively sponsor international geophysicists.
 Your geoscience degree and specialized skills in seismic analysis, geological modeling, or petroleum exploration meet USCIS requirements for work authorization.
 For detailed occupation requirements, see the O*NET profile.

 See All Geophysicist JobsOverview

-Showing 5 of 38+ geophysicist jobs
+Showing 5 of 22+ Geophysicist jobs

 Have you applied for this role?